Akito Fukumori

-Akito Fukumori (福森 晃斗, born December 16, 1992) is a Japanese footballer who plays as a centre back for J1 League club Yokohama FC, on loan from Hokkaido Consadole Sapporo.
+Akito Fukumori (福森 晃斗, born December 16, 1992) is a Japanese footballer who plays as a centre back for club Hokkaido Consadole Sapporo.

 Career

 In 2015, Fukumori was announced at Hokkaido Consadole Sapporo on loan.

 On 29 December 2023, Fukumori was announced on loan at Yokohama FC.
 One year later, Yokohama extended the loan for the 2025 season after he played in all 38 league matches.